WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

 # Overview
-WA LHJs are provided death certificate data by the WA DOH Center for Health Statistics (CHS) in the Secure Access Washington platform.
+WA local health jurisdictions (LHJs( are provided death certificate data by the WA DOH Center for Health Statistics (CHS) in the Secure Access Washington platform.
 This repository covers the preparation and use of person level microdata which can be used for in-depth population health analyses from 2010 to present.

 ## Author(s) & Contributor(s)
 - [Tyler Bonnell](mailto:Tyler.Bonnell@co.snohomish.wa.us) (Snohomish County Health Department - Informatics & Data Management Epidemiologist)